 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Emotional eating and feasting
+Emotional eating, sugar cravings and feasting

 It’s part of being human to eat in response to our feelings.

 All kinds of emotions can compel us to eat, from unwanted moods such as frustration, anxiety, worry or feeling down, to positive emotions like excitement, celebration or anticipation.
+Even neutral feelings such as boredom and apathy can be a cause to eat.

 In a world where we are often surrounded by food, eating can be a common response.